Jamie Dixon: Playing career

 Dixon was selected in the seventh round of the 1987 NBA draft by the Washington Bullets (known now as the Washington Wizards).
 He was cut early by the team.
 He considered using his finance degree for a job earning $20,000 annually, but instead played with the La Crosse Catbirds in the Continental Basketball Association for $400 per week.
 In 1989, he moved to New Zealand and played for the Hawke's Bay Hawks in the National Basketball League.
 He played two seasons, earning All-Star Five honors in 1989 and 1990.
 His career ended in 1990 after he was injured playing in the Netherlands.
 He was accidentally kneed in the midsection while diving for a loose ball, and suffered a ruptured pancreas, a rare basketball injury.
 He spent 90 days in the hospital, unable to eat for weeks, and saw his weight drop by a quarter from 200 lb to 150 lb.

 Coaching career

-Dixon began his coaching career in 1989 as the head coach at Te Aute College, a secondary school in New Zealand, before serving as an assistant at Los Angeles Valley College from 1989–1991.
+Dixon began his coaching career in 1989 as the head coach at Te Aute College, a secondary school in New Zealand, before serving as an assistant at Los Angeles Valley College from 1989 to 1991.
 After his playing career ended, he got a graduate assistant position at UCSB with the help of Howland, and later became an assistant coach at the University of Hawaii.
 Dixon then served as an assistant at Northern Arizona University under Howland, who had become a head coach.
 After a brief stint as an assistant at Hawaii under Riley Wallace, Dixon was reunited with Howland at Pitt in 1999.
 He was promoted as Pittsburgh's head coach when Howland left for UCLA following the 2002–03 season.